 The literal meaning of karma is action.
 It is said, strange are the ways of karma.
 The more you understand it, the more amazed you become.
 It brings people together and also separates them.
 It causes some to be weak and some to be strong.
 It makes some rich and some poor.
-All the struggles in the world, whatever it may be, are the bondage of karma.
+All the struggles in the world, whatever they may be, are the bondage of karma.

 Good or bad things happen based on karma.
 When times are good, even enemies behave like friends.
 And, the time has its role to play.
 Karma cuts across all logic and reasoning.
 This understanding will lift you from getting stuck to events and personalities and help you in your journey to the Self.
 Some karma can be changed while others cannot.

-Three types of karma
+Three different types of karma

-Prarabdha means ‘begun’- the action that is already manifesting.
+‘Prarabdha’ means ‘begun’- the action that is already manifesting.
 Prarabdha is the karma that is yielding its effect right now.
 You cannot avoid or change it as it is already happening.

 We can also eliminate our Sanchita karma, which we have as stored tendencies, through prayers, service, and sharing our love and joy with people around us in nature.
 Satsang (the company of the truth – essentially the company of the wise and compassionate, in whose presence we feel uplifted and joyful) burns the seed of all negative karma.

 The second step is to know the good and bad karmas.
 Anything, which you do to someone, comes back to you.
 This is the karma principle.
 Hence, karma can be good or bad depending on our action.

-Sometimes people become unhappier after doing good things because they expect people to praise them.
+Sometimes people become unhappy after doing good deeds because they expect praise in return.
 Then that becomes karma.
 Do good for people because that is your nature.
-When you do not get attached to the results of your actions, you become free from karma.
-That is why Krishna says in The Bhagavad Gita: surrender the results of your actions to Me.
+When you do not get attached to the results of your actions, you become free from that karma.
+That is why Lord Krishna says in The Bhagavad Gita: surrender the results of your actions to Me.
 When you wish good for others, good things come back to you.
 That is the law of nature.

-Anything done with the intention to harm others, it might be an action or thought is a bad karma.
-Gurudev Sri Sri Ravishankar beautifully explains why bad karma should be avoided.
-He says:
+Anything done with the intention to harm others, it may be an action or a thought is a bad karma.
+Explaining why bad karmas should be avoided, Gurudev Sri Sri Ravi Shankar says:

 “Why should you not do something wrong?
 Let us understand this first.
-If you do something wrong, it will take away your sleep, your peace of mind and it will destroy your health.
+If you do something wrong, it will take away your sleep, your peace of mind, and it will destroy your health.
 Something will prick the mind.
 When something keeps pricking the mind, then you are unable to do anything creative, and you become unhappy.
 Why should you not cheat others?
 It is because you don’t want anyone to cheat you, isn’t it?
 Anything, which you do to someone, comes back to you.
 This is the karma principle.
 Very simple.”

-Relation between karma and meditation
+The relation between karma and meditation

 Loving dispassionately, free from expectations, there is no rebirth and no cycle of karma.
 Similarly, when you stop blaming others or yourself and when feeling of guilt, sorrow or shame no longer clouds your conscience, you become free.
 That freedom comes only when you realize your higher self, the Guru, through meditation.

-Gurudev Sri Sri Ravi Shankar says: some karma can be changed and some cannot.
+Is it possible to really get rid of karma through meditation?
+Gurudev says some karma can be changed and some cannot.